rubyworks/indexer/qed/spec/17_alternatives.md

 The Spec class allows any object that responds to #to_ary to be assinged.

-    o = Object.new do
+    o = Object.new

-      def to_ary
+    def o.to_ary
       ['BlueCloth', 'rdiscount']
     end
-    end

     spec.alternatives = o

 But the elements must be String, or respond to `#to_str`.

-    TODO: write this demonstration
+    # TODO: write this demonstration

 The `alternatives` field cannot accept anything else.

-    check "invalid date" do |d|
+    check "invalid alternative" do |d|
       !
-DotRuby::InvalidMetadata.raised? do
+DotRuby::ValidationError.raised? do
         spec.alternatives = d
       end
     end